 Sleep is just as important for our health as nutrition and exercise.
 Culturally we tend value work over sleep.
 However, quality sleep can make a huge difference in the quality of the work you produce.
 Sleep affects every aspect of our lives and should be taken more seriously.
 Lack of sleep affects our mental health, our emotions, and our physical performance as well.

-During the summer we get plenty of sunshine, and sunshine helps to produce quality melatonin, a hormone that helps to induce sleep.
+During the summer we get plenty of sunshine, and sunshine helps to produce quality melatonin, a hormone that helps to induce sleep and is either produced naturally or needs to be added as a supplement.
 During the long days of summer we fall into a “summer rhythm” with our sleep.
 Come fall, the days start getting shorter and we get less daylight.
 So how can we adjust our internal clock to ease into the darkness and still get sound, quality sleep?

 Your circadian rhythm is a 24 hour built-in biological clock.
 Sunlight exposure triggers the body’s hypothalamus to start producing hormones to regulate this internal clock.
 One such hormone, the most powerful for sleep, is melatonin.

 During the summer it’s easy to go out and get sunshine, but without sunlight, we don’t produce adequate melatonin.
 The best time of day to get sunlight and regulate the internal clock is early in the morning.
 This fall and winter, try getting up early to go for a brisk walk; this is a great way to get better sleep at night.